The ColorPerfect Help System

 StartBox

 The Start box appears only briefly when ColorPerfect starts so that you can define what ColorPerfect is to expect.
+The items available on the Start box depend on the kind of image being treated.

 Choose Color Negative or Positive

 Choose ColorNeg for film negatives.
-Choose ColorPos for first-time work on positive scans or images from digital cameras which may need to have calibration and initial adjustments applied.
-Choose Touch Up for images which need no initial automatic adjustment, as when further tweaking is needed on images that have already been through ColorPerfect..
+Choose ColorPos for first-time work on positive scans.
+For RAW images from digital cameras use the PerfectRaw Mode with MakeTiff (press Cancel, then Help, then Next Page for more explanation).
+Choose Touch Up for images which need no initial automatic adjustment, as when further tweaking is needed on images that have already been through ColorPerfect.
 Negatives should ALWAYS be scanned or imaged as linear 16-bits/channel (the ColorNeg default) unless that is absolutely impossible.
 (See Help for the G/L button if you can't do this.)
 All scans of either positive or negative material should be made with ALL image "enhancements" turned off or disabled and should be scanned in positive image mode (that is, scans of negatives will look like negatives).
 You should NEVER "convert" to a specialized scanner profile (or any other color profile) as that will inevitably produce inferior results - sometimes spectacularly inferior.
 ColorPerfect will operate on 8-Bit/Channel images but results for negatives will be very inferior.
-Monochrome (single channel) images can be worked and will produce monochrome results although color adjustments are still active so you can see what you might gain by using RGB mode.
-Return to Getting Started
+Monochrome (single channel) images can be worked and will produce monochrome results although some color adjustments are still active so you can see what you might gain by using RGB mode for toning.

 GammaC